 THAT’S NOT YOU.

 Behind the curtain in her corner of the ER, she lay on the bed as instructed.
-Her heartbeat thumped inside her chest and beeped beside her on the blinking monitor.
-Thinking about the notecard wasn’t going to help her medical records.
+Her heartbeat thumped inside her chest and blinked beside her on the monitor.
+Thinking about the notecard wasn’t going to help her medical chart.
 She shifted her hand as if she would put it back into her pocket, but didn’t fully commit to the movement.

 The walls were so white here.
 The only color came from the “Anatomy of the Brain” poster hung on the wall.
 Thick pink threads attached bare eyeballs to a quartered brain.
 Labels covered every wrinkle in a tiny alizarin crimson font.
-The blank, exposed eyes seemed to examine Sylvie absentmindedly.
+The blank, exposed eyes seemed to examine Sylvie.

 “Do you have a neurologist you’re already seeing, Sylvie?”